-Esper and Esper Enhanced Android were built on a simple truth: You know what’s best for your fleet.
+Esper and Esper Foundation for Android were built on a simple truth: You know what’s best for your fleet.
 Your MDM was built on what’s best for theirs.
-That’s why Esper and EEA are uniquely positioned to realize the kind of complex Android device deployment and management scenarios an MDM simply can’t.
+That’s why Esper and Foundation are uniquely positioned to realize the kind of complex Android device deployment and management scenarios an MDM simply can’t.

 Why am I stuck with your basket of hardware?

 We established that when it comes to speed, MDMs can have a lot to offer.
 But that speed is meaningless if it can’t be applied effectively to solving your unique problems.
 If you need to iterate rapidly on hardware or support an extreme variety of form factors and use cases, a traditional MDM can leave you feeling locked in.
 As your company matures and evolves, so too will your needs from hardware partners, and MDMs are notoriously inflexible.
 That inflexibility could cost your business serious time and money.